 Jasmine Milk Tea is a type of Bubble Tea that has a very subtle, sweet, and floral flavour.
-Made with Jasmine green tea, this type of milk tea is one of the most refreshing out of all bubble teas.
-Fresh milk is then added for extra creaminess, then topped with tapioca pearls and cream.
+Made with Jasmine green tea, this delicious drink is one of the most refreshing out of all bubble teas.
+So, if you’re looking for a floral and delicate milk tea flavour, look no further than this recipe!

 What does it taste like?